arouyan/lakeFS/docs/reference/authorization.md

 ### User Authentication

-lakeFS authenticates users from a built-in authentication database, or optionally from a configured LDAP server.
+lakeFS authenticates users from a built-in authentication database or optionally from a configured LDAP server.

 #### Built-in database

 The built-in authentication database is always present and active.
 Use the Web UI at Administration / Users to create users.
 Users have an access key `AKIA...` and an associated secret access key.
 These credentials are valid to log into the Web UI, or to authenticate programmatic requests to the API Server, or for S3 Gateway Authentication.

 #### LDAP server

 Configure lakeFS to authenticate users on an LDAP server.
 Once configured, users can additionally log into lakeFS using their credentials LDAP.
 These users may then generate an access key and a secret access key on the Web UI at Administration / My Credentials. lakeFS generates an internal user once logged in via the LDAP server.
 Adding this internal user to a group allows assigning them a different policy.

 Configure the LDAP server using these [fields in